Wind Ridge Farm

 Most of this is the same as a pig so see the section in Pot Belly Pigs and then read below for the differences between a pig and a sheep.

 Soay are more alert than potbellies so distracting them with grain to shoot them in the head may be more difficult.
+Also the front and top of their skull is designed for ramming so something like a 22 might ricochet or fail to penetrate the skull.
 If you are a good shot, you can do the shoot and stick method like a pig.
-If not and probably for that reason plus the fact that it is easier to catch a sheep than a pig (sheep having horns and or wool as handholds, whereas pigs have neither), the traditional method to kill a sheep is to cut its throat.
+If not; and probably for that reason plus the fact that it is easier to catch a sheep than a pig (sheep having horns and or wool as handholds, whereas pigs have neither); the traditional method to kill a sheep is to cut its throat.
 You will have to catch it and restrain it first.
 One thing to remember is that sheep can jump with great force, provided their feet are on the ground.
 The simplest way to walk an unruly sheep somewhere is with a person on either side of it holding onto either wool or horns, keep the front feet off the ground and let it carry some of the weight by walking on its hind feet.
 Some people will wrestle it to the ground and while it's on its side tie the feet together.
 Then with one knee kneeling on the flank and one hand holding down the head, using a very sharp knife in the other hand, cut the throat down to the bone just below the angle of the jaw.
 You need to cut deep enough to sever the carotid arteries.
 If you can, cut both sides at once, but given the position you might have to do them in succession.
+Also remember that the wool can quickly dull the knife so this is a bit harder than it sounds.
 After the first side, the sudden loss of blood to that side to the brain will result in a stroke within a couple of minutes.
 Then when it is more docile turn the jaw toward the sky and sever the vessels on the other side.
 When the blood stops flowing you can begin to butcher.

 The main differences between a Soay and Potbelly at this point is that a sheep is much easier to skin.
 Pigs have much tougher skin and far more connective tissue attachments between the skin and the muscle and in particular around the joints.
 Plus, sheep don't have the layer of armor-like subcutaneous cartilage on the back of the neck.
 The symphysis (the place on the pelvic bones where the two halves meet in the front) on the sheep is thicker bone than in the pigs, so it is a little harder to split the pelvis.
+It also tends to work better to cut a wedge out of the bone there.
 Overall, an adult Soay and an adult Potbelly dress out to roughly the same amount of meat.
-The sheep have larger hearts and more developed diaphragms but smaller liver, spleen and kidneys.
+The sheep have larger hearts and testicles and more developed diaphragms but smaller liver, spleen and kidneys.
 Like the pigs, we usually save the front legs to barbecue like you would do ribs on a larger animal.
 The hind legs are saved as roasts, as are the loins.
 The rest gets processed either into ground lamb or chunks for kabobs or stew meat.
 The bones get pressure cooked down and canned as stock.

 soay in snow